Protection Against IRS Asset Seizure, Liens And Penalties

-When contacted by an IRS agent or state taxing authority, you need the experience you will find with the tax attorneys at Kundra & Associates.
-If you fail to cooperate with the taxing authority, you may become the subject of a fraud investigation, a tax audit, criminal tax penalties, tax collection proceedings, or criminal charges.
+When contacted by an IRS agent or state taxing authority, you may become the subject of a fraud investigation, a tax audit, criminal tax penalties, tax collection proceedings or criminal charges.
+You need the experience you will find with the tax attorneys at Kundra & Associates.
+If you fail to cooperate with the taxing authority, the consequences could be severe.

-Whatever challenges you are facing, whether you live inside or outside the U.S., a Rockville, Maryland, tax audit lawyer from Kundra & Associates is prepared to guide you through any investigation or tax controversy with strength, integrity, and focus.
+Whatever challenges you are facing, whether you live inside or outside the U.S., a tax audit lawyer from Kundra & Associates in Rockville, Maryland, is prepared to guide you through any investigation or tax controversy with strength, integrity and focus.
 Our goal is to restore you to sound legal footing.

 - Levied wages or seizure of your personal bank account